 You may be wondering what you need to take care of, outside of your annual inspection on your own time.
 Here‘s a list of simple ways to ensure your vehicle is running at its best, helping you increase performance, efficiency, and safety.
 These tips are especially helpful for first-time car owners but can be helpful to any car owner looking for ways to keep their vehicle in good health!

 Be sure to check your tire pressure once a week using a gauge.
 Every vehicle is made to run on a certain pressure and poor tire pressure can decrease fuel efficiency by up to 2 miles a gallon.
 Check the owner’s manual to find the proper tire pressure for your car.
 While you’re working on your tires, be sure to also check for signs of uneven wear.

 Maintain Oil and Other Fluid Levels

-It’s important to change your oil every 3,000 miles to keep it running well.
-Be sure to change your oil whenever necessary and use the grade recommended by your car maker.
+Changing your oil every 3,000 miles is important to keep it running well.
+Be sure to change your oil whenever necessary and use the grade your car maker recommends.
 Another fluid that you should keep an eye on is coolant.
-Levels should remain within 1 inch from the top of the radiator filler neck and fluids should be free of any contaminants.
+Levels should remain within 1 inch from the top of the radiator filler neck, and fluids should be free of any contaminants.
 Flush or refill your coolant levels every 40,000 to 100,000 miles.